Lhemamou/lhemamou.github.io/_pages/about.md

 I am Léo Hemamou, and welcome to my webpage!

 I am currently a research data scientist in ICIMS in the Talent Cloud Artificial Intelligence Team.

-Previously, I obtanied my PhD in Computer Science entitled "Automatic Analysis of Multimodal Behaviors in Job Asynchronous Video Interview".
+In 2021, I obtained my PhD in Computer Science entitled "Automatic Analysis of Multimodal Behaviors in Job Asynchronous Video Interview".
 My PhD was in collaboration between LIMSI-CNRS, Telecom ParisTech, and EASYRECRUE.

 Research topics